Home > Country

 BWE can be by sequential, flow-through and dilution methods.
 If using either flow-through or dilution methods, at least three times the tank volume must be pumped with an efficiency of at least 95% volumetric exchange.

 Special provisions apply to ports of the Amazon Basin where an additional exchange is required to reduce ballast water salinity.
-This should take place between the isobathic of 20 m. and Macapa.
+This should take place between the isobath of 20 m. and Macapa.
 In this case the tank volume need only be pumped once.
 (Similar provisions apply to the River Para.)

 Compliance is monitored through inspection of the vessel’s BWM Plan and the Ballast Water Report form.
 Ballast water samples may also be taken.
 Various penalties can be imposed for breach of the legislation including the prohibition to discharge ballast water as well as a fine which can range from BRL5,000 to 50,000,000.
 Vessels due to call at Brazilian ports should ensure that all BWM requirements are complied with and, in particular, remind crew that a second BWE is required for vessels calling at Amazon Basin and River Para ports.